-For a great family day out, Dinton Pastures is a great destination.
+For a great family day out in Berkshire, Dinton Pastures is a fantastic destination.
 With an awesome playground, lakes perfect for cycling or talking a dog for a walk and a cafe serving hot food and drinks, there’s plenty to pack in to a day out.

 Dinton Pastures Playground